MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 We want these changes incorporated into the main branch.
 You could do as we did before and switch to the `main` branch, `merge` then changes, and push to GitHub for the changes to be present there on the `main` branch.
 If you are the repository owner, this will work even if you have branch protection rules.
-However, if you are not, your push from main will be rejected by GitHub.
+However, if you are not, your push from the main will be rejected by GitHub.

-We will want to push to a new branch on the repo then open a pull request.
+We will want to push to a new branch on the repo and then open a pull request.

 ````{tab-set-code}